thanos-io/thanos/docs/components/query-frontend.md

                                  Listen host:port for HTTP endpoints.
       --http-grace-period=2m     Time to wait after an interrupt received for HTTP Server.
+      --query-range.align-querier-with-step
+                                 Mutate incoming queries to align their start and end with their step.
       --query-range.split-interval=24h
                                  Split query range requests by an interval and execute in parallel, it should be greater than